deevroman/better-osm-org/README.md

 - + [ ] Geoscribble
 - + [ ] Strava (Hard, need bypass CORS)
 - [ ] Mark reviewed changesets
-- [ ] Add info about review from OSMCha
 - [ ] website & iD helper for translator (open search query into translation platform)
 - [ ] show in quick look the base way tag
 - [ ] deletor: add a description in the comment a small description of the point to be deleted